Rocinate-droid/Portifolio/README.md

 ---

-### 12. Setup Pipeline
+### 10. Setup Pipeline

 - Push your files to a **GitHub repository**.
-- Create a **Pipeline Job** in Jenkins and link it to your GitHub repo.
+- Create a **Pipeline Job** in Jenkins and change the git credentials in the Jenkins file before the build.
 - Trigger the pipeline to deploy the application.

 ---

-### 13. Access Your Web Application
+### 11. Access Your Web Application

-Visit your deployed web application:
+Visit your deployed web application(uses nginx service):

 ```
 http://<master-public-ip>:80